GivenCingco/Host-a-WordPress-on-AWS-EC2/README.md

   - '***sudo systemctl status mariadb***' to check if the service is running.

 # Setup root password of the database
-- To make the database secure type the command '***mysql_secure_installation***'
+- Secure your MariaDB installation by typing the command '***mysql_secure_installation***'.
+When prompted, answer Y.
-  - It will ask you a few questions and you to give it answers/confirmations (press enter for no answers)
+  - It will ask you a few questions and you have to give it answers/confirmations (press enter for no answers).
     -  Enter current password for root (enter for none):Enter
     -  Switch to unix_socket authentication [Y/n]: Enter
     -  Change the root password[y/n]: Y